 Health Indicator Report of Overweight or Obese

 NotesOverweight or obese is defined as a BMI of 25 or more.
-BMI is calculated by dividing weight in kilograms by the square of height in meters. [[br]] [[br]] Age-adjusted to U.S. 2000 population.
+BMI is calculated by dividing weight in kilograms by the square of height in meters.
+In 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
+With this change Utah is consistent with both the U.S. and other states using IBIS.
+Data has been updated from 2011 onward in all chart views to reflect this change. [[br]] [[br]] Age-adjusted to U.S. 2000 population.

 Data SourceUtah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health